Articles

 The Seven Deadly Sins of the Legacy CIO (3/8): 2.Envy—Outsourced Thinking

 Envy in technology leadership rarely appears as jealousy.
-It looks like outsourced thinking when leaders stop trusting their own judgment and their teams and start using outside frameworks, benchmarks, and consulting models to make decisions about strategy.
+It looks like outsourced thinking when legacy CIOs stop trusting their own judgment and their teams and start using outside frameworks, benchmarks, and consulting models to make decisions about strategy.

 The Seven Deadly Sins of the Legacy CIO (2/8): 1.
 Pride—The Prestige Project